unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 Modifications to the terms
 ---------------------------

-UNEP/GRID-Geneva reserves the right to update or modify these **Terms of use** at any time.
+GRID-Geneva reserves the right to update or modify these **Terms of use** at any time.
 Changes will be communicated via the MapX platform or email.
 Continued use of MapX following any updates constitutes  acceptance of the revised terms.

 Termination of access
 ---------------------

-UNEP/GRID-Geneva may suspend or terminate user access to MapX at its discretion, without notice, for violations of these **Terms of use** or other policies.
+GRID-Geneva may suspend or terminate user access to MapX at its  discretion, without notice, for violations of these **Terms of use** or other policies.
 Upon termination, any content uploaded by the user may  be anonymized to maintain platform functionality.

 Governing law and dispute resolution
 ------------------------------------

 These **Terms of use** are governed by Swiss law and the legal frameworks of the United Nations.
 Disputes arising from these terms will be subject to arbitration under international arbitration rules or  resolved through Swiss courts in Geneva, as appropriate.

 Contact information
 -------------------